bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # preferences folder : folder

-Returns the preferences folder of the system domain
+Returns the preferences folder of the system domain.

 # preferred bes language : string